mumble-voip/mumble-www/hugo/content/privacy.md

 ## This Website at mumble.info

-The Mumble website makes use of Google Analytics for website usage statistics.
-A cookie with name `_ga` specific to our domain is used for tracking.
-Please refer to [this Google page for more information](https://support.google.com/analytics/answer/6004245).

 The webserver may log non-person specific information.

 As the website itself has no form of user input, we do not handle any user and personal information beyond that.